 — Flipgrid (@flipgrid) April 20, 2017

-The opportunities to utilize this platform with your class are endless.
+The opportunities to utilize this platform in your class are endless.
 The best way to get started?
 Try it out yourself!
-Share how YOU have used or will use Flipgrid with your students below!
+Share how YOU have used or will use Flipgrid with your students in the comments below.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.